John R. Waddle Violins Inc.BiographyShop PhilosophyInventoryPublished ArticlesLinksThe Betts ProjectContact

 The Nicolo Amati violin is a fascinating violin.
 In 1679, Nicolo would have been 83 years old.
 His son, Hieronymus II would have been active in the shop, and could have done much of the work.
 The scroll was clearly made with the same pattern as the one used by Nicolo's Grandfather, Andrea.
 The pattern for the body was the same one Nicolo used for the violin known as the Alard, housed in the Ashmolean Museum in London.
 Nicolo Amati was the only violin maker in Cremona who survived the plague of the 1630's.
 It is interesting to have a chance to study this great violin.

-Here is a photo of the mold for the Amati copy violin we are making with the blocks glued on.
+Here is a photo of the mold for the Amati copy violin with the blocks glued on.
 The blocks are made of willow, just like the original.
 Steve Rossow made the mold for the rib structure from CT scans of the violin, using his CNC machine.
 This insures that the rib structure will be exactly the same as the original.

 The next step is to make the ribs and glue them to the blocks.